COMMON CRM System Issues

 Symptoms

 Leads reach the wrong people.
 High-value leads sit unworked because they were routed to a queue nobody monitors.
-Duplicate leads mean two BDRs calling the same prospect.
+Duplicate leads potentially mean two BDRs calling the same prospect.
 BDRs work leads that are already in active sales cycles, creating confusion for the prospect and friction between sales and marketing.
 Conversion metrics are systematically distorted by leads that were unworkable as routed.
-Exception handling becomes the norm.
+Exception handling by your RevOps team becomes the norm.

 How it emerges